Kawasaki KZ750 twin 1977

 This 1977 Kawasaki KZ750 is a solid example of this type of bike and finished in the dark maroon colour for that year.
 We found the bike in Bluffton Ohio where it has been left stood for a while by the owner we bought it from.

 It will need some re-commissioning to bring it back to its former glory but has all the ingredients of a good bike for the future.
 This should be a good project for someone looking for a big twin with a lot of character.
-We haven’t touched the bike at this point so that it will arrive unmolested and suitable for a new owner to bring back to life.
+We have had the bike running and it sounds good, it will need some recommissioning and a new exhaust and probably a rear wheel rim too but has the makings of a really nice bike.
+A lot of bike for not much money, a fraction of the cost of a Z900 or Z1000 of the same vintage!

 The KZ750 (Z750 here in the UK) was announced in 1975 and made from 1976 to 1978.
 It was quite a different beast to the usual 4-cylinder machines served up by Kawasaki.
 Instead it was viewed as a larger brother to the KZ400.